Kenneth Faried: Denver Nuggets (2011–2018)

 On February 3, 2014, Faried recorded a career-high 28 points to go along with 11 rebounds against the Los Angeles Clippers.
 He registered a new career high with 32 points on 14-of-20 shooting and grabbed 13 rebounds against the Los Angeles Lakers on March 7.
 He posted 34 points and grabbed 13 rebounds in 27 minutes on April 2 against the New Orleans Pelicans, becoming the first player in NBA history to record those numbers while playing 27 minutes or less.
 He recorded 24 points to go along with a career-high 21 rebounds against the Utah Jazz on April 12.

 On October 8, 2014, Faried signed a multi-year contract extension with the Nuggets.
 On December 26, he had a career-high 25 rebounds to go along with 26 points, as the Nuggets beat the Timberwolves 106–102.
 On April 12, 2015, he scored a season-high 30 points in a 122–111 win over the Sacramento Kings.

 On November 3, 2015, Faried scored a season-high 28 points in a 120–109 win over the Lakers.
 On March 6, 2016, he recorded 25 points and a season-high 20 rebounds in a 116–114 overtime win over the Dallas Mavericks.

 Faried suffered through a sore back for much of the 2016–17 season and caused him to miss 15 games overall, most of which were in February, March and the final games in April.
 He played through the pain in many others.
 He played in 61 games overall with averages of 9.6 points and 7.5 rebounds in 21.2 minutes, all career lows.

-His role shifted to the bench over his final two years in Denver, especially after the Nuggets signed NBA All-Star Paul Millsap in 2017.
-Faried's role diminished in 2017–18 as he averaged career lows of 5.9 points and 4.8 rebounds per contest in just 32 games.
+Faried's role shifted to the bench over his final two years in Denver, especially after the Nuggets traded for Mason Plumlee and signed NBA All-Star Paul Millsap and reserve Trey Lyles as the backup Power Forward in 2017.
+Displeased, Faried insisted that he is "not a bench player" and that he is "a starter".
+With Faried's role diminishing in the 2017–18 NBA season, he averaged career lows of 5.9 points and 4.8 rebounds per contest in just 32 games.

 Brooklyn Nets (2018–2019)

-On July 13, 2018, Faried was traded, along with Darrell Arthur, a protected 2019 first round draft pick and a 2020 second round draft pick, to his hometown team the Brooklyn Nets in exchange for Isaiah Whitehead.
+On July 13, 2018, Faried was traded, along with Darrell Arthur, a protected 2019 first-round draft pick and a 2020 second-round draft pick, to his hometown team the Brooklyn Nets in exchange for Isaiah Whitehead.
 On January 19, 2019, he was waived by the Nets.